 Because of this, we’ve decided to share some practical tips on how to save money as a student who is studying in Kunming, China.

-This graph will help you get to know the cost of living in Kunming and how much money you should allocate to different things in your budget.
+This graph will help you know the cost of living in Kunming and how much money you should allocate to different things in your budget.

 It’s good to keep track of how much your cash is worth in another country’s currency.
 A few percentage points may not seem like a big deal, but if you want to save money as a student, it’s a big deal.
 If you’re taking a large chunk of cash out from an ATM or making a big purchase, you can be talking about hundreds of dollars.

-ATM’s are one of the best places to get money out abroad, but one of the biggest misconceptions is that there’s only one flat fee to withdraw money.
+ATMs are one of the best places to get money out abroad, but one of the biggest misconceptions is that there’s only one flat fee to withdraw money.
 But, in actuality, you can be charged multiple fees.
-Fees include a flat $2-5 transaction fee from your bank each time, a percentage fee for the currency conversion and possible a fee from the ATM you use abroad.
+Fees include a flat $2-5 transaction fee from your bank each time, a percentage fee for the currency conversion, and possibly a fee from the ATM you use abroad.

 One of the biggest money grabbers is eating out.
 A meal, plus a drink and maybe even a sweet treat to finish it off, end up costing a lot of money.
 Luckily, at Keats School, our meals are included in tuition.

-This could save you a lot of money on a monthly basis.
+This could save you a lot of money every month.
 Some even cancel their whole plan and stay in touch with friends and family via a computer.

 If you’re not ready to cancel your plan, Keats School provides a sim card for all students once they arrive in Kunming.
 This will help you stay in touch with your friends and family while you’re out exploring China.

 You’re not going to need your magazine subscription to Mechanical Engineering while you’re away.
 Cancel your subscription and save some money while you’re a Mandarin language student.
 You’re not going to need your gym membership while you’re abroad.
 Cancel your membership and save some money.
 Plus, Keats School has a gym for all students to access.